Skip to content

 The responsibilities include the operation, monitoring, and maintenance of the refrigerators.
 Facility staff are responsible for following this procedure, and the maintenance team is responsible for regular checks and calibration.

-See also SOP for Stability Chamber
+See also SOP for Incident Management System

 4) Procedure